LouisdeBruijn/SentiMix/develop-main/readme.txt

 4. MERGE FROM THE DEVELOP BRANCH: $git merge develop
 5. If there are merge conflicts: $git commit <file_w_merge_conflict> -m "committing file because of merge conflict"
 6. If there are no merge conflicts: go work and code!
+7. PUSH the merge to your own remote branch: $git push

 Steps before finishing:
 1. add worked files: $git add <filename>